Parthyapps/Android-Important-Questions/README.md

 # 🧩Live Data and Flow
-    Both LiveData and Flow are used for asynchronous data streaming in Android, but they have key differences in design and use cases.
+    What?
+A simple "data holder" that updates the UI only when the screen is active (lifecycle-aware).
-     - LiveData is an observable data holder class that is lifecycle-aware (part of Android Architecture Components).
+         - For communication between components within the same app Why?
+Prevents crashes & memory leaks by auto-unsubscribing when the app closes.
-     - For communication between components within the same app 🔹 LiveData updates UI automatically – No need for manual setText() 🔹 Prevents memory leaks – Only updates UI when the Activity is active -  active lifecycle state (e.g., STARTED or RESUMED ✅ Lifecycle-aware – Prevents memory leaks & crashes ✅ No need for callbacks – Simplifies communication between ViewModel and UI
+    Best for: Basic UI updates (e.g., showing text, lists).

--DisAdv: LiveData does not have built-in support for error handling
+-DisAdv: LiveData does not have built-in support for error handling Can’t handle complex async tasks (like combining multiple data sources).

      // MutableLiveData is a LiveData whose value can be changed private val _textLiveData = MutableLiveData<String>()